 How common is HIV?

-There’s been a steady rise in the number living with HIV since 2000.
-About one in four gay and bisexual men with HIV don’t realise they have it.
+In the UK HIV has hit gay and bisexual men the hardest.
+While the number of new diagnoses is declining, about one in four gay and bisexual men with HIV don’t realise they have it.

 What causes HIV infection?

 HIV is a virus that weakens the immune system.
 Having untreated HIV can lead to AIDS (Acquired Immune Deficiency Syndrome).
 But now, thanks to advances in antiretroviral treatment, very few people in the UK develop serious HIV-related illnesses, and the term AIDS isn’t used much by UK doctors.
 Instead they will probably talk about late-stage or advanced HIV.

 If you’re infected with HIV you won’t usually get any symptoms straight away.
 But in the weeks after infection you may get flu-like symptoms (seroconversion illness) with any of the following:

 Many people don’t get these, or symptoms are so mild they go unnoticed.

 If you don’t know you have HIV and it’s left untreated, it will progress through a series of stages.